|European Cup Finalist 1966|

 ST/SS: Milan Galic (Yugoslavia)

-He scored 37 international goals in 51 matches for the Yugoslavia.
+Milan Galic scored 37 international goals in 51 matches for the Yugoslavia.
 He participated in the 1960 Summer Olympics, winning the gold medal, the 1960 UEFA European Football Championship, where Yugoslavia finished second and the 1962 FIFA World Cup, where Yugoslavia finished fourth.
-On the club level, he played for FK Partizan and Standard Liège.
+On the club level, he played for FK Partizan between 1958 and 1966, and Standard Liège between 1966 and 1970.
+He also played for Reims.

 Born in Priboj, Hasanagić started playing football at FAP, before moving to Partizan in 1961.
 He was a member of the team that played in the 1966 European Cup Final against Real Madrid.
 In later years, Hasanagić played with Servette and La Chaux-de-Fonds in Switzerland.
 Hasanagić also made five appearances for the Yugoslav national team between 1965 and 1967.